lucky-verma/Image-Blending-Using-Graph-Cuts/README.md

 # Usage

-There should be two images in the image directory: src.jpg and target.jpg.
-It is recommended that you resize your images to a low resolution, such as 640 x 480, so that the blending process takes as little time as possible.
-The test directory contains a few examples.
+There should be two images in the image directory: `src.jpg` and `target.jpg`.
+It is recommended that you resize your images to a low resolution, so that the blending process takes as little time as possible.
+The `test` directory contains a few examples.

 ## Step 1: